-Assignment and Remediation of Does Not Meet Competency Evaluation
+Assignment and Remediation of Does Not Meet Competency Evaluation in Year 1 or 2

 A Does Not Meet assessment in any course competency other than medical knowledge WILL result in a U grade for that course.
 (A Does Not Meet assessment for the medical knowledge competency results in an F grade.)
 A plan to address these deficiencies is determined by the Academic Review and Intervention Committee (ARIC) and the Student Promotion Committee with input from the appropriate Course Director(s) to determine the form and format of the remediation.